fzammetti/knowledge-base/GitLab/README.md

 # GitLab
 ----------

-•	How to remove a CI/CD runner in GitLab:
+## How to remove a CI/CD runner in GitLab

     gitlab-runner unregister --name <name>
     gitlab-runner verify –delete